SiobhanP1/community-garden/README.md

 #### Our Story

-1. The user notices 'Our Story' in the navigation bar.
+1. Open the home page.
+The user notices the 'Our Story' button in the navigation bar.
-2. The user clicks on 'Our Story' and is directed to the Our Story page.
+2. Click on 'Our Story'.
+The user is directed to the Our Story page.
-3. They read the heading and opening text and notice that there is an image below.
-They scroll down.
+3. Read the heading and opening text.
+The user notices that there is an image below.
+4. Scroll down.
+The user is shown an image.
-4. They look at the image and notice that there is more text below.
-They scroll down.
+4. Look at the image.
+The user notices that there is more text below.
+5. Scroll down.
+The user is shown the next part of the article text.
-5. They read the text and notice that there is another image below.
-They scroll down.
+5. Read the text.
+The user notices that there is another image below.
+6. Scroll down.
+The user is shown the second article image.
-6. They notice the social media icons at the bottom of the page.
+6. Look at the image.
+The user notices the social media icons at the bottom of the page.

 ![Hero image on Home page](docs/homepg1.png)
 ![Our Story page heading](docs/story-pg-1.png)